ahmed-cmyk/InnovateSolutions/README.md

 - Shortened some more code
 - Fixed an issue where users can't view applicants after reopening a job and would normally have to reload the job details page

+## 07/08/20 - 04:28PM
+- Fixed a bug where after login the url would still show that you were on the login page despite having been redirected to the index page.
+This would cause issues where if you were to move to another page and then go back to the index page by clicking the back button it would give an error